forrestjs/forrestjs/gitbook/howto/my-first-rest-api/070-schema-and-data-seeding/README.md

 ## Idempotent Queries for Microservices

-It is so cool to talk about **microservices** nowadays, everybody want to talk about it and offer a million different approaches.
+It is so cool to talk about **micro-services** nowadays, everybody want to talk about it and offer a million different approaches.

 I'm a big fan myself.